githubtraining/docsify-action/src/lib/templates/lesson-plan/lesson-plan.md

 - <!-- topic 1 -->
 - <!-- topic 2 -->
 - <!-- topic 3 -->

+**Activity**:

+- Purpose: <!-- What is the purpose of your activity -->
+- Activity overview:
+  - <!-- Activity step 1 -->
+  - <!-- Activity step 2 -->
+  - <!-- Activity step 3 -->
+  - Reflect on the pros and cons of the examples.

 <!-- tabs:end -->

 ## Assessments <!-- {docsify-ignore} -->